NicholasLYang/uptointerpretation/content/posts/avoid-provinciality.md

 graceful, sport for gentlemen where students need to be trained in the right fashion.
 Which, by the way, is some rather dog-whistle racism crap.
 The extreme of these people would be the classical fencers, but that's worth an entire rant.
-But anyways, this coach would impart these beliefs on their students, stuff like screaming after a point being "unsportsmanlike", or having to learn foil, a different weapon, before epee.
+Anyways, this coach would impart these beliefs on their students, stuff like screaming after a point being "unsportsmanlike", or having to learn foil, a different weapon, before epee.
 The moment these people would ask about their coach